An Introduction to the Theory of Qur’anic Interpretation

 On the science of exegesis, its inception and development itself, exegesis or interpretation, tafsir, refers in the Arabic language to “explanation” and “uncovering”.
 The word tafsir is derived from the Arabic root “f-s-r” which means “uncovering a mask or lid or making manifest a meaning that is to be understood”.
 Tafsir is technically understood as the elucidation or clarification of Allah’s (s.w.t.)
 Speech or as the explanation of the words and meanings of the Qur’an.
 As reported by Imam as-Suyuthi (q.s.) in his book, al-Itqan, some scholars have defined tafsir as the science of the Revelation of verses, the occasions or context of their Revelation, the reasons for their Revelation, as well as knowledge of verses that are Makkan, versus those that are Madinan, the clear versus the unclear verses, the abrogated versus the abrogating verses, the specific versus the general verses, the absolute versus the limited verses, the prohibiting and the permitting verses, and those verses that warn, command, and recount lessons and parables.
 Imam Abu ‘Abdullah Muhammad ibn ‘Abd al-Baqi’ az-Zurqani (r.a.) defined tafsir thus: “It is the science in which one investigates, within human capacity, the various aspects of the Qur’an insofar as they indicate Allah’s (s.w.t.)
 Intentions.”

-On the subject matter of exegesis, tafsir, the scholars of tafsir agree that the subject matter of exegesis is Allah’s (s.w.t.)
+On the subject of exegesis, tafsir, the scholars of tafsir agree that the subject of exegesis is Allah’s (s.w.t.)
 Speech in the Qur’an.
-The benefit of tafsir is to provide lessons and reminders and it is the means to know the Guidance of Allah (s.w.t.) in matters of belief, worship, transactions, morals, so that individuals and communities may obtain the immediate and distant good.
+The benefit of tafsir is to provide lessons and reminders, and it is the means to know the Guidance of Allah (s.w.t.) in matters of belief, worship, transactions, morals, so that individuals and communities may obtain the immediate and distant good.

 Regarding the nobility of this science, Imam ath-Thabari (r.a.) stated, “Servants of Allah, know that what is most deserving of care and thoroughness in study is what Allah is Pleased with in terms of our knowledge of it and that by means of which the knower gains guidance to the right path and the most comprehensive of all that is Allah’s Book, in which there is no doubt.”

 The scholars maintain that the science of exegesis, in relation to other sciences, is like the relation of the eye to the human and the human to the eye.
-The Prophet (s.a.w.) was the first interpreter or the Book of Allah (s.w.t.), elucidating to people what was Revealed to him as per Allah’s (s.w.t.)
-Commandment to him the Qur’an:
+The Prophet (s.a.w.) was the first interpreter of the Book of Allah (s.w.t.), elucidating to people what was Revealed to him as per Allah’s (s.w.t.)
+Commandment to him, the Qur’an:

 سُوۡرَةُ النّحل